nicolesempertegui/nicolesempertegui.github.io/_pages/about.md

 <p>
 I am a <a href="https://schmidtsciencefellows.org/">Schmidt Science Fellow</a> and a <a href="https://ppfp.coe.gatech.edu/">President's Postdoctoral Fellow</a> with the <a href='https://www.isye.gatech.edu/'>H. Milton Stewart School of Industrial and Systems Engineering</a> at the Georgia Institute of Technology.
 My postdoctoral mentor is <a href="https://sites.gatech.edu/alejandro-toriello/">Alejandro Toriello</a>.
-Prior to joining Georgia Tech, I was a postdoctoral fellow at the <a href="https://www.slmath.org/">Simons Laufer Mathematical Sciences Institute</a> (SLMath, formerly MSRI).
 </p>

 <p>